Estuary

 Oracle to Snowflake - Oracle Logo

 Oracle uses Real Application Clusters (RAC) technology, which allows multiple servers to work together as a single database instance.
-If one server fails, another takes over, and the database can continue to operate without interruptions.
+If one server fails, another takes over, and the database can operate without interruptions.
 This provides you with enhanced performancehigh availability, and fault tolerance.

 An Overview of Snowflake